 We live in a broken world and all of us are broken until restored and healed by the Christ of the gospel, and we have no right to sit in judgement on brothers and sisters in whose lives grace is equally – and sometimes more – at work, and deny them such privileges and opportunities.

 Edinburgh Bible College has no academic entrance requirements.
 What we want to see in our full-time students, is a heart for God, for spiritual growth and development and for the lost.
 However we develop in the future, we will not allow an external body to determine who we accept for training.

 Edinburgh Bible College has no legalistic barriers based on a person’s past life.
 Someone like Steven, to whom I referred above, is going to be able to reach and engage with people I will never easily identify with and if we can help him be more effective in doing so then surely that’s what we exist for.

 We want to be accessible as possible.
 Indeed, so accessible that while students applying for the full on-site training, with all the integrated aspects of community, interactive and intentional mentoring that are involved, will require the commendation and support of their home church, there is no application process for any other course we run – just a registration form that tells us who they are.

 Let me give you another, more positive example.
 Edward applied to join a part-time course on preaching, making it very clear that he had no desire or ambition to ever stand at the front and lead a meeting, let alone preach, but he wanted to benefit from the biblical and doctrinal elements of the course.
 We were glad to accept him – after all, why would we refuse anyone the opportunity to study the Scriptures?
 After a while, we gently encouraged Edward to take a turn at leading a short devotional meeting of students and bringing a brief message from the Bible.
-To cut a long story short, Edward has now given up the business he was running and is Associate Minister in his own church.
+To cut a long story short, Edward has now given up the business he was running and is a qualified minister in his own denomination.
 He is a gifted teacher and preacher.